 - Urgent action on biodiversity is needed across all sectors and from all actors.

-This session will highlight the opportunities and priorities for action to tackle the causes of biodiversity loss and for integrating action on biodiversity for sustainable development into key sectors.
-It is anticipated that Heads of State and Government and other leaders will demonstrate ambitious actions to address the causes of biodiversity loss and mainstream biodiversity action across all sectors of government, society and the economy.
+This session highlighted the opportunities and priorities for action to tackle the causes of biodiversity loss and for integrating action on biodiversity for sustainable development into key sectors.
+Heads of State and Government and other leaders demonstrated ambitious actions to address the causes of biodiversity loss and mainstream biodiversity action across all sectors of government, society and the economy.